spandex-project/spandex_phoenix/README.md

 If you use Phoenix, you don't need to use the following integration most likely, otherwise, you get the error messages like
 ```
-Tried to start a trace over top of another trace
+[error] Tried to start a trace over top of another trace
 ```

 Plug integration: